aaronrdodd/nix-config/docs/APPS.md

 The following in a non-exhaustive list of software which I use across different devices.

+## Desktop

+I try to be OS agnostic as much as possible on the desktop.

+ - Anki
+ - Bitwarden
+ - Firefox
+ - KeepassXC
+ - LibreOffice
+ - ProtonMail Bridge
+ - Signal Desktop
+ - Syncthing
+ - Tailscale
+ - Thunderbird

 ## SmartPhone

 My smartphone OS of choice is Android.
 Most of these apps are available on the